Purpose of Study

 During their time at school, all children have full access to the PE hall, outside area, a local swimming pool as well as a range of sports resources/ equipment.

-PE is an integral part of our wider Healthy School provision which also includes Active Lunchtimes and Healthy Lunches.
+PE is an integral part of our wider Healthy School provision which also includes active lunchtimes and healthy lunches.

-Extra-Curricular Physical Activity
+Extra Curricular Physical Activity

 A range of clubs and activities are offered, taking place before, during and after school.
 They are led by teachers and specialist coaches, being open to children of all ability levels.